 While it is very important to know seasonal patterns and averages over a 30+ year period, one should also keep in mind that an average is by definition a smoothed out approximation of the past.
 By no means does it mean that every single year has to adhere to seasonality to the same degree, but there is a strong tendency for the price of gold to stick to the script.

 Another way to track seasonality is to be able to plot it directly on your trading chart, so you can overlay the price and seasonal trend for direct comparison.

 Our favorite indicator for trading the gold on TradingView is: “5 Period Cycle Seasonality”

 If you are unfamiliar with TradingView, it is hands down the best online charting software you will find.
-Check it out here – promise you’ll love it as much as we do.

 Once you load this indicator on your charting software, you will see it appear as an overlay on your price pane and it should look similar to the image below: